 PhD (full-time) - currently registered

-Before and Beyond Abolition: Re-remembering and representing the economic impact of Transatlantic Slavery in England and New England.
+Before and Beyond Abolition: Remembering the 'business of slavery' at heritage sites in England and New England.

 Professor Zoe Trodd